Ralph McPate

 Ralph McPate (born 10 October 1940) is a former soccer player who played as a winger.
 Born in Scotland, he represented Canada at international level.

 Club career

-Born in Airdrie, Scotland, McPate began his career playing with Airdrieonians and Third Lanark.
+Born in Airdrie, Scotland, McPate began his career playing with Airdrieonians and Third Lanark, but failed to play in the League for either team.

 He moved to Canada at the age of 19, combining his playing career with a job in a surveyor's practice.
 He played locally in Toronto, for the Ontario team, and in inter-provincial competitions.
 In 1968, he played in the Toronto and District Soccer League with Toronto Emerald.

 In 1969 he played in the National Soccer League with Toronto Italia.
 That same season he also played for the Rochester Lancers in the American Soccer League.

 International career

 He gained Canadian citizenship, and earned 4 caps for the national team in 1968, scoring 2 goals.
 He also represented Canada at the 1967 Pan American Games.

 Later life

 McPate returned to Scotland in the early 2000s, living in Edinburgh.